-Canada switches ministers in mini cabinet reshuffle
+Canada switches ministers in mini Cabinet reshuffle

-OTTAWA, Aug 31 (Reuters) - Canadian Prime Minister Justin Trudeau switched the roles of two cabinet ministers on Wednesday because Procurement Minister Filomena Tassi asked to spend more time in Southern Ontario due to family reasons.
+OTTAWA, Aug 31 (Reuters) - Canadian Prime Minister Justin Trudeau switched the roles of two Cabinet ministers on Wednesday because Procurement Minister Filomena Tassi asked to spend more time at her home in Ontario for family reasons.

 Jaczek, a member of parliament from Ontario's Markham—Stouffville region, was sworn in as procurement minister.

+"I want to thank the prime minister for approaching my situation as a challenge to be addressed and solved, rather than as a choice to be made between family or public service," she said.

+The changes to Trudeau's Cabinet are the first since last year's election, and they come a week before ministers meet in Vancouver to discuss the Liberal government's legislative priorities for the coming year.

-(Reporting by Steve Scherer and Ismail Shakil in Ottawa; Editing by Chizu Nomiyama)
+(Reporting by Steve Scherer and Ismail Shakil in Ottawa; Editing by Chizu Nomiyama and Jonathan Oatis)

 ((ismail.shakil@tr.com;))